terra-money/docs/src/validator/security.md

 To setup your sentry node architecture you can follow the instructions below:

-Validators nodes should edit their config.toml:
+Validators nodes should edit their `config.toml`:

 ```bash
 # Comma separated list of nodes to keep persistent connections to